Why are there Illegal Cars in the USA?

 1999 Nissan Skyline R34 GT-R V-spec

-Rival to the Toyota Supra and Mazda RX-7, the Nissan R34 GT-R V-spec boasted some of the most advanced technology that a 1999 car could.
+Rival to the Toyota Supra and Mazda RX-7, the Nissan R34 GT-R V-spec boasted some of the most advanced technology that a 1999 car could, which makes it one of the most popular cars in the world, let alone one of the most popular cars people wish to import from the Japanese Domestic Market.
 It was one of the first to introduce a display screen on the dashboard that listed various statistics about the engine and car during operation, including a reading of the amount of G-forces the car was experiencing.
 The driver’s seat had a computer jack hidden under its seat skirt to enable uploading information from the car’s system to a laptop for analysis.
 A quick search around the internet instantly shows the Nissan Skyline to be the most hotly requested model of the NHSTA’s banned cars in America list.
 Other banned Skylines are the 1995 GTS-T, R32 GT-R’s built between 1989 and 1994, the 1995 R33 GT-R, 1995 and 1996 R33 GT-R V-spec’s, the 1994 R34, the 1999 R34 GT-T, and the 2001 R34 25GT-T.

 Importing a car to the U.S. is one task, but the Golden State presents hurdles for even American cars.
 The California Air Resources Board has pollution laws that are far more strict than the other 49 states.
 Therefore, achieving a CARB exemption is needed, even for domestic cars.
-Those who move to California often keep their cars registered in another state, this practice is not legal, but neither are the state’s draconian laws.
+Those who move to California and want to skirt this rule often keep their cars registered in another state, however, this practice is not legal.

 Make: Alfa Romeo